 - Rooms have been arranged to ensure social distancing of 6 feet.

-- Groups/classes have been limited to 10 people total.
+- Groups/classes have been limited as follows:

 - Students are encouraged to proceed directly to their assigned classroom and limit any unnecessary movement in buildings.